kksgandhi/personal_site/readings.md

 Benefits of Games
 -----------------

+ - Exploring the effectiveness of game based learning hartt (exists)
  - [Benefits of playing non-action games on cognition](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0058546)
  - Education And Involvement In Games-Iacovides.md
  - [Using game design patterns in learning](https://www.mdpi.com/2078-2489/12/10/393)